Teacher Guided Architecture Search: Experiments and Results

 \subsection{Teacher Guided Search in the Space of Convolutional Cells}

-To find architectures that are transferable across datasets we performed architecture search with P+TG score to the space of convolutional cells similar to the one used in \cite{Liu2017}.
-For this, after a cell structure is sampled, the full architecture is constructed by stacking the same cell multiple times with a predefined structure (see supplementary material).
+To compare our approach with recent work on architecture search, we performed a search experiment with P+TG score on the space of convolutional cells \cite{Zoph2017b, Liu2017}.
+One advantage of this search space compared to those in section \ref{sec_cnn_search} is that convolutional cells are transferable across datasets.
+After a cell structure is sampled, the full architecture is constructed by stacking the same cell multiple times with a predefined structure (see supplementary material).
 While both RL and TPE search methods led to similar outcomes in our experiments in section \ref{section_arch_search_exp}, average TPE results were slightly higher for both experiments.
 Hence, we chose to conduct the search experiment in this section using TPE algorithm with the same setup as in section \ref{section_arch_search_exp} using CIFAR100 with 1000 samples.

 For each sample architecture, we computed RDMs for each cell's output.
 Considering that we had $N=2$ cell repetitions in each block during search, we ended up with 8 RDMs in each sampled cell that were compared with 3 precomputed RDMs from the teacher network (24 comparisons over validation set of 5000 images).
 Due to the imperfect correlation between the \textit{premature} and \textit{mature} performances, doing a small post-search reranking step increases the chance of finding slightly better cell structures.
 We chose the top 10 discovered cells and trained them for 300 epochs on the training set (45k samples) and evaluated on the validation set (5k samples).
-Cell structure with the highest validation performance was then fully trained on the complete training set (50k samples) for 600 epochs using the procedure described in \cite{Zoph2017b} and evaluated on the test set.
+Cell structure with the highest validation performance was then fully trained on the complete training set (50k samples) for 600 epochs similar to \cite{Zoph2017b} and evaluated on the test set.

 We compared our best found cell structure with those found using NAS \cite{Zoph2017b} and PNAS \cite{Liu2017} methods on CIFAR-10, CIFAR-100, and Imagenet datasets (Tables \ref{table_cifar_results} and \ref{table_imagenet_results}).
-To rule out any differences in performance that might have originated from differences in training procedure, we used the same training pipeline to train our proposed network (SAGENet) as well as the as well as the two baselines (NASNet and PNASNet).
-We found that on all datasets, SAGENet performed on par with the other two baseline networks we had considered.
+To rule out any differences in performance that might have originated from differences in training procedure, we used the same training pipeline to train our proposed network (SAGENet) as well as the as well as the two baselines.